shibisuriya/yt-chop/README.md

   is assumed to be the time at which the video ends.

-- If both starting and ending time are not supplied, then yt-chop just downloads the youtube video.
+- If both starting and ending time are not supplied, then yt-snip just downloads the youtube video.

 # Requirements